The sweet rush of endorphins, the noticeable changes to your body and the big boost in confidence just can’t be beaten.

 If you’re worried about missing your sixth gym session of the week (sometimes it’s okay to skip leg day), just imagine how many days you could miss if you were sidelined with a serious injury.

 Every time you workout, your body is put under strain.
-Whether it’s the impact that running places on your joints, or the micro-tears that occur in your muscle fibres when lifting weights, it’s paramount that you give your body the time it needs to recover and repair itself properly.
+Whether it’s the impact that running places on your joints, or the micro-tears that occur in your muscle fibers when lifting weights, it’s paramount that you give your body the time it needs to recover and repair itself properly.
 Failure to do so can cause these common consequences of exercise to develop into something far more painful.

 Want to make massive gains when you’re not at the gym?
 Hit the hay if you want to see your body really transform.
 A lack of sleep can lead to fatigue, affect your mood and ultimately stop you from beating your personal best.